Vessel Digital Marketing

 1.2 Schedule.
 Vessel will begin work on the first business day following the contract date.
 Work will continue until the contract is terminated by either the Client or Vessel, pursuant to the terms of Section 6, Term and Termination.
 Vessel reserves the right to suspend services at any time during which the Client has failed to pay for one or more months of service.

 1.4 Provision of Credit Card and Bank Account Information.
-The Client will be required to provide Vessel with a valid credit card number or bank account upon registration for a subscription of monthly services.
+The Client will be required to provide Vessel with a valid credit card number or bank account ("Payment Method(s)") upon registration for a subscription of monthly services.
 The Client hereby warrant and represent that you have the authority to provide such credit card or bank account information to Vessel and shall be responsible for all charges made thereto.
 Vessel will bill your credit card or bank account in advance of each Billing Period for the fees incurred for such Billing Period, as well as for any outstanding balances.
 Your “Billing Period” will be specified by Vessel at the time of registration, though Vessel reserves the right to change the term of future Billing Periods at any time.
 Any and all late payments shall accrue interest at the rate of five percent (5%) per month (or the highest rate permitted by law, whichever is less).
 In addition, you are responsible for paying any reasonable expenses and attorneys’ fees that Vessel incurs in connection with collecting late amounts.

 2. CLIENT RESPONSIBILITIES.

-2.1 General.
-The Client will provide URLs, usernames, and passwords for all requested online profiles.
-The Client also agrees to provide Vessel with all available high-resolution logo files and photos relevant to the business, including but not limited to photos of the establishment(s), employees, and products/services.
+(b) The Client also agrees to provide Vessel with all available high-resolution logo files and photos relevant to the business, including but not limited to photos of the establishment(s), employees, and products/services.
 If no high-resolution photos are available, the Client may be required to have professional photos taken.

-2.4 Digital Advertising.
-For the purposes of providing these Services, Client agrees to provide Vessel with the following information:
+2.3 Marketing Services.
+For the purposes of providing these Services, Client agrees:

-2.5 Social Media Consulting.
-For the purposes of providing these Services, Client agrees to provide any relevant business information such as hours, accepted payment methods, product/service lists, mission statement, employee information, etc.
+(c) To provide any relevant business information such as hours, accepted payment methods, product/service lists, mission statement, employee information, etc.

 3. CLIENT ACKNOWLEDGEMENTS.